geoblocks/d3-helper/README.md

 #### CartesianChart

 Extends BaseD3ChartSVG.
-Class that provides functions to manage cartesian charts (bars, scatterplots, lines...)
+Class that provides functions to manage cartesian charts (for bars, scatterplots, lines...)
-Especially manage the axis of cartesian charts.
+Mainly manage the axis of cartesian charts.
 Supported axis data types are: Date, number and text.

 ### Supported browsers